Dzi bead: New dzi

-Due to the questionable origin of most hand made dzi beads and the high demand for them, there has been relatively recent reproduction reported in Asia.
-The most convincing replica of ancient dzi beads came from Taiwan during the 1990s.
-China has also produced some good-quality dzi beads since about 2006.

 A nice dzi should be made of good quality agate with the cutting, drilling and decorating taking many days.
 Modern methods and technology such as lasers, modern sugars and chemicals, and vacuum chambers can produce very good results.
-The waxy appearance is still desirable but is sometimes lacking.
-Some especially well-made new dzi are accepted by Tibetans because it is safe to wear them in public since they look like ancient dzi.
-Some claim the new dzi function with the same efficacy as the old ones; others believe the protective energies of ancient dzi can move into a new dzi, if the stone is of the same quality or better and the two beads are kept together or when binding rituals are performed.

-Dzi are also popular in China, Taiwan, Thailand and Singapore.
-Genuine ancient dzi are too expensive for most Tibetans; those who have not owned dzi for generations can no longer afford to buy them.
-Some of the new dzi have become highly collectible resulting in much higher prices.

 With a few exceptions, new beads are not considered to have the mystic associations of the ancient beads, but it is considered possible to give new dzi similar powers with some time and effort: 1) by taking them to be blessed by a lama or guru; 2) taking them on pilgrimages to holy places such as stupas and shrines; and 3) reciting mantras, as well as taking religious vows with them.
 An advantage of new dzi beads is that they do not carry any of the bad karma of previous owners.
 It is considered possible to rid a stone of bad energy by submerging it in saltwater for several hours, and then fanning incense over it.
 The dzi should be treated with respect from that time on.
 Sun basking and herbal smudging are also said to purify the beads.
 Spirit aroma offering and recitation of Cintamani dharani are considered helpful in charging the bead as well.